Yandex Cloud

 3. Create a static key for the service account.

-Save the key ID and the key itself: you will need them for the next steps.
+Save both the key and its ID, as you will need them in the next steps.

 4. Create an Object Storage bucket.